Update: ‘Price & Release Date’ section updated.

-- The size and proportions of the bZ4X EV are reminiscent of the Toyota RAV4.
-However, the bZ4X looks sharper and more aerodynamic.
+The size and proportions of the Toyota bZ4X are reminiscent of the Toyota RAV4.
+However, I find the bZ4X’s look sharper and more aerodynamic.
 It was designed from the outset as an EV, and it’s not a conversion of the RAV4.
-The lower height and coupe-styled tail section give it a sporting character.
+I think the lower height and coupe-styled tail section give it a sporting character.

 Specifications